ibm-cloud-docs/appid/authorization.md

   ```
   {: screen}

-Identity tokens contain only partial user information, to get the full information as provided by the IDP you can use the [user info endpoint](/docs/services/appid/predefined.html#api)
+Identity tokens only contain partial user information.
+To see all of the information that is provided by the identity provider, you can use the [user info endpoint](/docs/services/appid/predefined.html#api).

 **What is a refresh token?**